traingle logo

 The Tools Competition seeks to spur new tools and technology.
 This means that something about the proposed tool needs to be fresh, innovative, or original.
 This does not mean you have to create a new tool or new platform.

-Competitors seeking a Growth or Transform award must build off an existing platform of varying levels of development and scale.
+Catalyst prizes are for new ideas.
+Competitors seeking a Growth or Transform prize must build off an existing platform of varying levels of development and scale.
 This might be an API that will improve the platform or a new tool to improve effectiveness.
 Or it could mean adding infrastructure that allows external researchers to access your data.
+See more about prize levels and eligibility requirements on the track specific pages.

 We are looking for user engagement at every stage of development and implementation.
 This can look like conducting interviews or focus groups to understand user needs, iterating the functionality or features of your tools based on user insights, designing the user interface based on feedback, etc.